UMass-Foundation-Model/HAZARD/README.md

 # Official Repo for HAZARD Challenge: Embodied Decision Making in Dynamically Changing Environments

 ![Overview of HAZARD](pics/overview.png)
-An overview of HAZARD task.
+An overview of three scenarios in the HAZARD challenge.

 ## Detailed documentations